How to Use CleanMyMac? Is It Safe?(Beginner’s Guide)

 RELATED: Best Mac Apps to Clean & Organize Your Desktop

 Hence, one way to make your apps run more quickly and your experience seamless is by disabling the Reduce Motion and Reduce Transparency options.
-You may want to try this option if you want to upgrade a really old Mac to macOS Sonoma.
+You may want to try this option if you want to upgrade a really old Mac to macOS Tahoe.

 So, by giving up fancy animations and transparency, you can get better performance.
 It is a useful solution if you have an older Mac.